 “While maintaining our longstanding commitment to evidence, research, and global advocacy, the next years of the Alliance’s work will increasingly focus on accelerating the growth of the clean cooking market, and doing so at scale,” said Clean Cooking Alliance CEO Dymphna van der Lans.
 “This first Investment Forum has been a remarkable and visible start to that effort, but much more needs to be done.
 We look forward to ramping up our private sector engagement in the coming months, using our convening power to support models which can ultimately attract the billions of dollars in investments required to make clean cooking accessible to all.”

-The Forum was supported by the Ministry of Infrastructure Rwanda, the European Union, the Rwanda Development Board, GIZ Energising Development Programme, SNV, Shell Foundation, BFZ, and the Africa-EU Renewable Energy Cooperation Programme.
+The Forum was supported by the Ministry of Infrastructure Rwanda, the European Union, the Africa-EU Renewable Energy Cooperation Programme, the Rwanda Development Board, the GIZ Energising Development Programme, SNV, Shell Foundation, and BFZ.